Detailed Explanation of Component Decorator Identifiers

 text1: string;

-@property({ type: String, validator: "if (value == data.text1) return 'Cannot be the same as the value of a'" })
+@property({ type: String, validator: "if (value == data.text1) return 'Cannot be same as a value' " })

 text2: string = "";